Cloudslab/iAnomaly/README.md

 4) Follow the instructions inside the `automated_dataset_generation` folder to generate a dataset following the sample configuration inside it.

-5) Refer to the sample dataset generated using iAnomaly toolkit at the “Sample Dataset” folder.
+5) Refer to the sample dataset generated using iAnomaly toolkit at the “sample_dataset” folder.

 ## References :
 [1] Duneesha Fernando, Maria A. Rodriguez, and Rajkumar Buyya.
 2024. iAnomaly: A Toolkit for Generating Performance Anomaly Datasets in Edge-Cloud Integrated Computing Environments. arXiv:2411.02868 [cs.DC] https://arxiv.org/abs/2411.02868